Seiya Suzuki Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.
+- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles' 4.13 team ERA ranks 14th among all MLB pitching staffs.
+- The Orioles have a 4.22 team ERA that ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to give up 77 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Orioles pitchers combine to rank 18th in baseball in home runs allowed (80 total, 1.2 per game).

-- Irvin gets the start for the Orioles, his fifth of the season.
-He is 1-2 with a 7.85 ERA and 18 strikeouts in 18 1/3 innings pitched.
+- Gibson gets the start for the Orioles, his 15th of the season.
+He is 8-3 with a 3.90 ERA and 58 strikeouts through 83 2/3 innings pitched.

-- The left-hander's most recent appearance came on Saturday against the Kansas City Royals, when he went 5 1/3 innings, surrendering one earned run while giving up six hits.
+- His most recent appearance came on Sunday against the Kansas City Royals, when the right-hander threw 6 1/3 innings, surrendering three earned runs while allowing seven hits.

-- The 29-year-old has an ERA of 7.85, with 8.8 strikeouts per nine innings, in five games this season.
-Opponents have a .316 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.